mindset-labs/mind-games-docs/grant_proposal.md

 Current game-theory education and research tools often lack engagement, interactivity, and real-world applicability, leading to limited understanding and retention of game-theory concepts.
 Additionally, existing game-theory games platforms are typically centralized, opaque, and vulnerable to manipulation, which can undermine the integrity of research and academic applications.

 ## 5. Proposed Solution
-The proposed blockchain-based game-theory games platform aims to address these challenges by providing a secure, transparent, and decentralized environment for game-theory education and research, while also promoting fun and interactive social interactions.
+The proposed blockchain-based platform aims to address these challenges by providing a secure, transparent, and decentralized environment for game-theory education and research, **while also promoting fun and interactive social interactions**.
 By leveraging blockchain technology, the platform can ensure the integrity and immutability of game data, enable secure and transparent multiplayer interactions, and provide a unique tool for researchers, educators, and students to explore and learn about strategic decision-making.

 ### Key Features
 * **Multi-platform accessibility**: MindGames can be accessed across various platforms (mobile + web) by using embedded smart accounts on Xion.